ravenc/RepData_PeerAssessment1/PA1_template.md

 ```

 2. Devise a strategy for filling in all of the missing values in the dataset.

+A simple strategy for imputing missing values was chosen: `NAs` were replaced by the mean for that 5-minute interval averaged across all days.
+These values were already computed in the previous exercise.

+Arguably, this is more accurate than using the mean/median for that day because, as can be seen from the data, number of steps differs a lot during the 24 hours of any given day, but it is much more consistent for any given 5-minute interval across all days.

 ```r
 actM <- merge(act, actI, by="interval")